Janaverl/array-sort/README.md

 | 4th: 9    | 9                 | ```1```       | ```4```       | ```5```       | **```9```**   | 10            |
 | result    | yes! it's sorted! | ```1```       |  ```4```      | ```5```       | ```9```       | ```10```      |

-What are the ods of only needing one round?
+What are the ods of only needing one round of shuffle?
-Well, there are 120 possible sorts in this case (a list of 5 values):
+Well, there are 120 possible shuffles in this example (a list of 5 values):
-While swapping the first element, there are 5 possibilities.
+While swapping the first element, there are 5 possible swaps.
 In the second swap there are 4.
-Combine those and there are only for the first 2 element 20 possibilities. thirth row: 3 swaps, makes 60.
-Fourth row: 2 swaps, makes 120.
+Combine those and there are only for the first 2 values 20 possibilities.
+Thirth element: 3 swaps, makes 60.
+Fourth element: 2 swaps, makes 120.

-Each try to sort randomly has a change of 1 on 120 to be sorted correct.
-So it might need more then 120 tries.
+Each try to sort randomly has a chance of 1 on 120 to be sorted correct.
+So the bogo sort might need more then 120 tries.
 Because: one result can apear again in another try.
-So, you just don't know.
-But in theorie it is possible be right from the first time.
+You just don't know what will happen, in theorie it is possible that the first shuffle is correct.

 [back to top](##table-of-contents)